NATIONWIDE FEDERAL CRIMINAL DEFENSE (833) 594-2133

 Posted by Hedding Law Firm | Jan 10, 2020

-When you go into federal court to enter your plea, the judge goes through a long discussion related to your rights, what you're getting yourself into, and your discussions with your attorney.
-A federal judge would rarely allow a person to withdraw a plea.
-There certainly are grounds, in some cases, but again, it is never a good idea.
-It could result in disaster, as far as a more serious sentence.
+When you enter federal court to plead, the judge conducts a lengthy discussion regarding your rights, the consequences of your plea, and your discussions with your attorney.
+A federal judge would rarely allow a person to withdraw a plea of guilty.
+There are certainly grounds in some cases, but again, it is never a good idea.
+It could result in disaster, leading to a more serious sentence.

 If proved, ineffective assistance of counsel would likely be grounds for appeal.
-Beyond that, the government wants to avoid fighting cases over and over again, especially after the person has agreed to a resolution in the case.
+Beyond that, the government aims to avoid re-litigating cases, especially after the parties have agreed to a resolution.

-They're going to put language in the plea agreement that basically blocks a person from attempting to appeal their case unless there are some sort of extreme grounds.
+They're going to include language in the plea agreement that effectively blocks a person from attempting to appeal their case unless there are extreme grounds.

 What Actually Happens At A Federal Plea Hearing?